gabrielcancel/google-data-analyst-case-study/README.md

 ## Observation

-- We can simply say that members do a lot more short-term trips than casual employees do.
+- We observe that members do a lot more short-term trips than casual employees do.

 ### We want to plot distance traveled in meters for casuals and members